venamax/dataincubator/graph/README.md

 Total number of raw captions: 113,325
 Total number of valid captions: 102,736

+"non-reflexive" excludes the unwanted cases where someone is connected to themselves.

 ## 1. degree
 The simplest question to ask is "who is the most popular"?
 The easiest way to answer this question is to look at how many connections everyone has.
 Return